meshery/meshery/README.md

 ## <a name="functionality">Functionality</a>
 <img align="right" src="./ui/static/img/meshery.png?raw=true" alt="Service Mesh Playground" width="50%" />

-### Multi-mesh Performannce Benchmark
+### Multi-mesh Performance Benchmark

 Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
-Between service mesh and proxy projects, a number of different tools *and results* exist.
-For example, Istio's [Performance and Scalability WG](https://github.com/istio/community/blob/master/WORKING-GROUPS.md#performance-and-scalability) currently uses a couple of different tools to measure Istio performance: [BluePerf](https://ibmcloud-perf.istio.io/regpatrol/) and [Fortio](https://fortio.istio.io).
+Between service mesh and proxy projects (and surprisingly, [within a single project](https://layer5.io/landscape#tools)), a number of different tools *and results* exist.

 ### Multi-mesh Functionalty Playground